riverrun/drat/README.rst

 Name
 ~~~~

-Drat is a recursive acronym which either stands for Drat is a Reading
+Drat is a recursive acronym which either stands for Drat is a Readability
 Analysis Tool or Drat is a Rabid Assessor of Texts.

 Author